Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 Teaching an LLM to write working exploits is surprisingly tricky.
 Unlike most AI tasks where "close enough" gets you there, vulnerability exploitation is an all-or-nothing game.
 You can't approximate your way to success.

-Take this Java reflective call injection vulnerability:
+Take this seemingly simple Java reflective call injection vulnerability:

 ```java
 String className = request.getParameter("class");
 Class.forName(className); // BUG: arbitrary class loading
 ```

 Looks straightforward, right?
 But here's the catch: to exploit this vulnerability, the LLM must load the exact class name [`"jaz.Zer"`](https://github.com/CodeIntelligenceTesting/jazzer/blob/527fe858f700382f9207cf7c7bc6b95cf59de936/sanitizers/src/main/java/com/code_intelligence/jazzer/sanitizers/Utils.kt#L25) to trigger [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer)'s detection.
 Not `"jaz.Zero"`, not `"java.Zer"`, not `"jaz.zer"`.
-One wrong character and the whole exploit fails.
+One character wrong and the entire exploit fails.

-This precision challenge led us to develop what we call **context engineering** – a way to structure information that transforms LLMs from educated guessers into reliable exploit generators.
+This precision challenge led us to develop **context engineering** – a systematic approach to structuring information that transforms LLMs from educated guessers into reliable exploit generators.
 These techniques became the backbone of our [BGA framework](https://team-atlanta.github.io/blog/post-mlla-bga/) and delivered [impressive results](#proof-of-impact) during the AIxCC competition.

 **Here's what we learned**: LLMs don't need smarter algorithms – they need smarter information delivery.
-This post shows you exactly how we cracked this puzzle, with real examples from our work.
+This post shows you exactly how we solved this challenge, with real examples from our research.

 ## Four Foundational Principles